adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 It might take a few minutes, but eventually `Digital Ocean` will provide an `ipv4` address on the `droplet` page.
 With that you can start setting up `CapRover`.

 At this point, you *can* access `CapRover` by going to `droplet` IP address and a port of 3000, e.g. if your IP address was 123.456.789.123, then you could go to 123.456.789.123:3000.
-The default login "captain42".
-I suggest continuing on, though.
-The `CapRover` setup will prompt you to change the password.
+The default login is "captain42", but I suggest continuing on.
+The `CapRover` setup will prompt you to change the password in the next step.

 ## `CapRover` setup